Conduct Disorder in Children

 Take part in family therapy as needed.

-Talk to your child?s healthcare provider about other providers who will be involved in your child?s care.
-Your child may get care from a team that may include counselors, therapists, social workers, psychologists, and psychiatrists.
-Your child?s care team will depend on his or her needs and how serious the disorder is.
+Talk to your child’s healthcare provider about other providers who will be involved in your child’s care.
+Your child may get care from a team that may include counselors, therapists, social workers, psychologists, teachers, school psychologists, school counselors, school nurses, and psychiatrists.
+Your child’s care team will depend on their needs and how serious the disorder is.

 Reach out for support.
 Being in touch with other parents who have a child with conduct disorder may be helpful.
-If you feel overwhelmed or stressed out, talk with your healthcare provider about a support group for caregivers of children with conduct disorder.
+If you feel overwhelmed or stressed out, talk with your healthcare provider about individual counseling, or a support group for caregivers of children with conduct disorder.

 Call your healthcare provider right away if your child: